phillipdavidstearns/brahman-ai/guides/ftp_setup/vsftpd_setup.md

 * you've formatted a drive partition on a USB storage device
 * that storage device is attached to your Beaglebone (or RPi)
 * you know how to create a non-privledged user
+* you've configured your ~/.ssh/config file with an alias for your device

 ## Setup the Server